reactive-python/reactpy/README.md

 # Resources

-Follow the links below to find out more about this project
+Follow the links below to find out more about this project.

 - [Try it Now](https://mybinder.org/v2/gh/idom-team/idom-jupyter/main?urlpath=lab/tree/notebooks/introduction.ipynb) - check out IDOM in a Jupyter Notebook.
 - [Documentation](https://idom-docs.herokuapp.com/) - learn how to install, run, and use IDOM.